open-energy-transition/form-energy-storage/_sources/12-scenarios.rst

 Thus, for example changes specified in `scenario.form.yaml` will add to and override configurations in `config.form.yaml` and so on.

+Thus, for example changes specified in `scenario.form.yaml` will add to and override configurations in `config.form.yaml` and so on.

 ``Baseline``
 ============